fionaheerink/portfolio/README.md

 # Fiona Heerink Data Science Portfolio

 Welcome!
 This portfolio serves as an overview of my data science projects.
-My work focuses on exploratory data analysis, anomaly detection, and applied machine learning, with a special interest in health and social data.
+My work focuses on statistical methods, applied machine learning, and NLP, with a strong interest in Generative AI and Retrieval-Augmented Generation (RAG).

 ## Featured Projects